tagaikubatov-debug/rccario/README.md

 The goal of the project is to design, assemble and document a small robotic system that includes **electrical**, **mechanical**, and **software** components.

 ---
+## 👥 Team Members

+Our project was developed by Team Tony Stark, a motivated and collaborative group of students who worked together to design, build, and program a fully functional robotic system.
+Each member contributed unique strengths and skills that helped the project succeed.

+• Osmonbaev Aibek

+Aibek focused on the hardware integration of the robotic system.
+He worked with wiring, motor drivers, and electrical connections, ensuring that all components were safely and correctly assembled.
+His attention to detail helped prevent major hardware issues during development.

+• Zhaparov Nursultan

+Nursultan contributed to the software side of the project, helping write and structure the Arduino code.
+He worked on command handling, motor control logic, and debugging.
+His problem-solving skills were especially important during testing.

+• Kubatov Tagaibek

+Tagaibek assisted with mechanical assembly, soldering and component placement.
+He helped ensure the car’s physical structure was stable and optimized for movement.
+His hands-on approach made the assembly process smoother and more efficient.

 ## 🧠 Main Features